adobe/wskdebug/README.md

 ![screen cast showing debugging of a web action using wskdebug](wskdebug.gif)

 _This screen cast shows live development of a web action using `wskdebug`.
 On the left [Visual Studio Code](https://code.visualstudio.com) in debug mode.
 On the right, a browser with the page rendered by the web action.
 The developer notices the feature of handling the `name` is not implemented yet.
 A breakpoint shows them that `name` is set, but it's not used.
 They add the code to respond and greet with `name`.
 Simply by saving the code, the browser auto reloads the page and the breakpoint is hit again.
-They step through to see that the new code is working fine, and get the expected result inthe browser: "Hello, Alex!"._
+They step through to see that the new code is working fine, and get the expected result in the browser: "Hello, Alex!"._

 ### Contents